bomonike/bomonike.github.io/anthropic-certs.md

 1. <a target="_blank" href="https://www.youtube.com/@anthropic-ai">Anthropic's YouTube channel</a>

-1. Random YouTube videos by others:
+1. Random YouTube videos peddling tutorials:
    * <a target="_blank" href="https://www.youtube.com/watch?v=lNNH-Ox_r04" title="Viewed 25-03-25">VIDEO: "Claude Isn't Safe.
 This Anthropic Whistleblower Has the Proof."</a> by Novara Media quoting Mrinank Sharma's resignation letter.
    * <a target="_blank" href="https://youtu.be/2u93VTYvG5U" title="Viewed 25-03-25">"Claude Computer Use Just Dropped, Here's How to Hack It"</a> (Use the Min browsser to avoid blocking) to plug <a target="_blank" href="https://www.skool.com/makerschool/about">$184/mo Maker School</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=vDVSGVpB2vc" title="Viewed 25-03-25">"How to Build Claude Agent Teams Better Than 99% of People"</a> by Nate Herk - AI Automation of <a target="_blank" href="https://www.skool.com/ai-automation-society-plus/about" title="Viewed 25-03-25">$99/mo AI Automation Society Plus</a>